sparkfunX/Qwiic_Power_Meter-ACS37800/README.md

 [*SparkX Power Meter - ACS37800 (Qwiic) (SPX-17873)*](https://www.sparkfun.com/products/17873)

+Need a power sensor that can sense voltage up to 60VDC and current up to 30A?
+This is the product for you!

-The Allegro MicroSystems ACS37800 power monitoring IC greatly simplifies the addition of power monitoring to many powered systems.
+The Allegro MicroSystems ACS37800 power monitoring IC greatly simplifies the addition of power monitoring to many powered systems and is ideal for heavy current applications like:
+- Monitoring the power drawn by a 3D-printer
+- Monitoring the power drawn from a UAV battery
+- Battery charging / conditioning
+- Solar / photovoltaic panel power monitoring

 Allegro’s Hall-effect-based, galvanically isolated current sensing technology achieves reinforced isolation ratings in a small PCB footprint.
 These features enable isolated current sensing without expensive Rogowski coils, oversized current transformers, isolated operational amplifiers,